 Information on the reintroduction of gluten to an NCGS individual is limited in the research but it should be noted when gluten is taken out of the diet it has been shown to reduce the risk of developing type 2 diabetes and coronary heart disease (54, 55, 56).
 It is important to understand that the data collected in this study was collected in 1986, much before people began following diets as a trend (57).
 This likely creates a selection bias in the purported risks of a gluten-free diet because it is well-known that Celiac disease is known to increase the risk of many chronic diseases, including cardiovascular disease (58).

 Although gluten-free diets (GFD) seems to be the most important management strategy, it should be suggested only after careful examination and a definite diagnosis of NCGS (29).
 The cure for thyroid disorders is likely multifactorial.

-Thyroid issues, even if they are temporary are highly tied to the health of the gut.
+Even if only temporary, thyroid issues are highly tied to the health of the gut.
 Often gluten is a pro-inflammatory food for many people with thyroid conditions.
 Elimination of gluten and healing of the gut are steps necessary for health benefits and improving the function of the thyroid.
 A gluten-free diet plan is likely part of the best natural treatment for hypothyroidism and hyperthyroidism.
 Diets that eliminate gluten are helpful in seeing if there is any NCGS present.
-However, a sure fire way to know if you have a gluten sensitivity issue is to get a blood or stool test.
+However, a sure-fire way to know if you have a gluten sensitivity issue is to get a blood or stool test.